 - Childcare costs, if your injuries prevented you from caring for your children

 - Psychological anguish

-Under Florida Statute §95.11, you generally have four years from the date of your accident to file a lawsuit against the responsible party.
+Under Florida Statute §95.11, you generally have two years from the date of your accident to file a lawsuit against the responsible party.
 To preserve your legal rights, we encourage you to reach out to our team today.
 Call Chalik & Chalik Injury Lawyers today at (305) 944-2035.

 Injuries Following a Sidewalk Accident

 Falling on the pavement can result in serious injuries.
 According to the Centers for Disease Control and Prevention (CDC), over 800,000 people are hospitalized each year from injuries they sustain from falling.

 Some of the injuries you could have suffered from your accident include:

 - Organ damage

 - Cuts and lacerations